acoll/H-yes-A/README.md

 ## Introduction

 This is a simple Remix.run app that fetches data to display in a table.
-I used Vercel's vo.dev to generate the component for the table to quickly get a decent looking table (mainly because I wanted an excuse to try out shadcn and v0).
+I used Vercel's vo.dev to generate the component for the table to quickly get a decent looking table, mainly because I wanted an excuse to try out shadcn and v0.
+I recommend checking it out, it was surprisingly easy, fast and the output was great.

 ## Development